Mycobiome

 The mycobiome, mycobiota, or fungal microbiome, is the fungal community in and on an organism.

 The word "mycobiome" comes from the ancient Greek μύκης (mukēs), meaning "fungus" with the suffix "biome" derived from the Greek βίος (bíos), meaning "life."
-The term was first coined in the 2009 paper by Gillevet et al.
+The term was coined in the 2009 paper by Gillevet et al.

 Most species of fungi are decomposers with the ability to break down complex polymers.
 Fungi are commonly found within plant cells in an endophytic relationship or as a pathogen.
 Most plants also form mutualistic relationships with fungi that accelerate nutrient uptake among their root structures.
 The most common phyla present in the fungal communities that live alongside animals and in aquatic environments are Ascomycota and Basidiomycota.
 Animals will typically form a commensal relationship with fungi with the occasional occurrence of a pathogenic interaction.

 Interactions with other microbes

 Fungal microbes are amongst a wide variety of other microbes involved in a symbiotic relationship involving multicellular organisms.
 In mammals, the gut flora is usually met with vastly diverse populations of microbes from many kingdoms, where fungal populations make up less than 1% of the entire gut biome.
 Due to the coexistence of fungal populations with other microbes in most cases of host-symbiont associations, it's important to assess common dynamics that may occur.

 Most interactions between microbes in the gut are either competitive or cooperative.
 This can be seen with multiple fungal microbes as well by observing populations through the treatment of antibiotics and antifungals.
 Research on microbial populations in animal models has resulted in noticeable fluctuations in microbe populations.
 Antibiotic treatment has mostly shown increases in parasitic fungal presence, suggesting competitive behaviors between microbes against fungi.
 Additionally, application of antifungal molecules have resulted in colitis in mice, suggesting that commensal fungi are responsible for balancing bacterial populations that are involved in dysbiosis.
 Despite limited knowledge on the gut mycobiome, this research suggests that interactions between fungal and bacterial microbes in the mammalian gut are largely competitive.